-In order to ensure consistency and objectivity between the experiment sessions, the moderator adhered to a set procedure (see TABLE II. ) and script.
+In order to ensure consistency and objectivity between the experiment sessions, the moderator adhered to a set procedure (see Table III) and script.
 At the start of the session, the moderator greeted the participant outside of the vehicle in the parking lot.
 This is when the participant was first exposed to the make and model of the vehicle.
 The participant was invited to enter the vehicle, where they were then interviewed regarding their initial impressions of the vehicle, Mercedes-Benz, thoughts about ADAS, vehicle autonomy, and their expectations of the system, including their initial feelings of trust in the system.
 They were then asked to give a verbal rating of trust in the ADAS on a scale from 1 to 5 (1=low, 5=high).
-Next, they watched an introductory video, featuring original content from Mercedes-Benz, edited to reflect the capabilities of the specific vehicle used for testing.
+Next, they watched an introductory video featuring original content from Mercedes-Benz, which was produced for this experiment by the researchers to reflect the capabilities of the specific vehicle used for testing.
 The participant was informed that they were in full control of the vehicle at all times and responsible for obeying all traffic laws and posted signs.
-Next, the Trust in Automation questionnaire (modified from [10]) was administered to the participant in their native language (German or English, translation from [10]).
+Next, the Trust in Automation questionnaire (modified from [12]) was administered to the participant in their native language (German or English, translation from [12]).
 After, they were encouraged to ask questions, to ensure their understanding of the system's functions and capabilities.
 They were asked to rehearse how to activate/deactivate the system while the car was parked.
 Following the introduction, each participant was asked for a second time to give a verbal rating of trust in the ADAS.
 Trust in Automation, Pre-drive vs Post-drive.

-TABLE II.
+TABLE III.
 EXPERIMENT PROCEDURE

-Pre-Drive Drive Post-Drive Introduction I Introduction II Test Drive Closing 1) Interview 2) VTS #1 1) Intro video 2) TiA #1 3) Interview 4) VTS #2 1) Planned route 2) Think aloud 3) FER 1) TiA #2 2) Interview 3) VTS #3
+Pre-Drive Drive Post-Drive Introduction I Introduction II Test Drive Closing 1) Interview 2) VTS #1 1) Intro video 2) TiA #1 3) Interview 4) VTS #2 Planned route Think aloud FER 1) TiA #2 2) Interview 3) VTS #3

-VTS = Verbal Trust Score, TiA = Körber's Questionnaire for Trust in Automation, FER = Facial Emotion Recognition
+$\label{eq:VTS} VTS = Verbal\ Trust\ Score,\ TiA = K\"{o}rber's\ Questionnaire\ for\ Trust\ in\ Automation,\\ FER = Facial\ Emotion\ Recognition$

-As the participants began the test drive with the route preprogrammed into the vehicle's GPS, the cameras were activated.
+As the participants began the test drive with the route preprogrammed into the vehicle's GPS, the GoPro cameras were activated at 60fps.
 The driver-facing camera was mounted to the windshield to the right of the steering wheel for later FER analysis.
 The driving scene (roadway ahead), multi-function display, and participant's interaction with the system's interface was were captured by a second camera mounted behind/next to the driver's right shoulder.

 During the test drive, the moderator did not give any tasks to the participants other than to follow the route on the GPS.
 The moderator played an observatory role, giving instruction only when prompted (e.g., clarifying a system limitation).
-Participants activated the system only as they felt comfortable, in the appropriate conditions and were encouraged to think aloud [5] while doing so.
+Participants activated the system only as they felt comfortable, in the appropriate conditions and were encouraged to think aloud [4] while doing so.
 Participants were asked to state aloud whether they or the car was performing certain actions (steering, braking, acceleration/deceleration) throughout the drive and to share their thoughts on the vehicle's behavior as it occurred.
 Top speed with ADAS active was recorded for each participant as well as adjustments in posture (positioning of hands, arms and feet on/off pedals).
 Immediately following the drive, the TiA questionnaire was administered a second time.
 Participants then completed a post-drive interview and gave a final verbal rating of trust in the ADAS on a scale from 1 to 5 (1=low, 5=high), based on their experience.
 All interview audio was recorded for later reference.